edbca/FGTE/README.md

 # FGTE

 This repository contains the implementation of the following paper:
-Fine-Grained Texture Enhancement via State-Space Module for Reference-based Image Super-Resolution
+Fine-Grained Texture Enhancement via Dynamic State Space Fusion for Reference-based Image Super-Resolution

 ## Overview